Harness the Power of JavaScript's Array.prototype.reduce() Method

 // Output: { Alice: 30, Bob: 25, Charlie: 35 }

 JavaScript's Array.prototype.reduce() method is an incredibly powerful and versatile tool for processing and manipulating array data.
-By understanding how the reduce() method works and how to apply it in various scenarios, you can unlock new potential in your code and find more efficient ways to handle data transformation tasks.
+Understanding its mechanics enables developers to unlock innovative approaches to data transformation tasks.